gchq/sleeper/docs/deployment/instance-configuration.md

 ### Configuring an instance

 Please ensure you predefine split points for each table.
-If you create a `splits.txt` file, this sets the starting split points for partitions when the table is created.
+The `splits.txt` file sets the starting split points for partitions when the table is created.
 These are the boundaries where one partition ends and another begins.
 If you do not set split points, the table will be initialised with a single root partition.
 Note that pre-splitting a table is important for any large-scale use of Sleeper, and is essential for running bulk import jobs.
-See [tables](../usage/tables.md#pre-split-partitions) for more information on how to create this file.

-At time of writing, the `splits.txt` file needs to be referenced from the `table.properties` file in the `sleeper.table.splits.file` property, as an absolute path.
-This will change in a future version of Sleeper.

 Note, if you do not set the property `sleeper.retain.infra.after.destroy` to false when deploying then however you choose to tear down Sleeper later on you will also need to destroy some further S3 buckets and DynamoDB tables manually.